10 Most Popular House Styles

 Whether remodeling, adding on, or just giving your home some extra curb appeal, knowing the style of your house can help you develop a successful plan.
 You'll also gain a greater appreciation of the way your house was designed and built.

-The following slides offer ideas for 10 house styles.
-There are many variations within different styles--more than can adequately be discussed here.
+The following slides offer ideas for house styles.
+There are many variations within different house styles.
 You can find architecture guides in the library or in larger bookstores that will help you identify a particular style or design.
-Using the original style of your house as a starting point for an exterior makeover is usually the best technique, but--in some cases--mixing styles can energize a design.
+Using the original style of your house as a starting point for an exterior makeover is usually the best technique, but—in some cases—mixing styles can energize a design.

 With roots dating back to 1675, Cape Cod was a popular style for homes built in the 1930s.
-Typically one story--sometimes 1-1/2 stories--the Cape Cod style features a steep roofline, wood siding, multi-pane windows, and hardwood floors.
-Original Cape Cod homes were fairly small.
+Typically one story—sometimes 1-1/2 stories—the Cape Cod style features a steep roofline, wood siding, multi-pane windows, and hardwood floors.
+Original Cape Cod style homes were fairly small.
 They often boast dormer windows for added space, light, and ventilation.

-If you're in need of more space, an addition can go on the side or back depending on the site.
+If you're in need of more space, an addition to your current Cape Cod style house plans can go on the side or back depending on the site.
 Many original Cape Cod-style homes did not have a finished space upstairs, so you may find that the upstairs area is either incomplete or previously remodeled and can easily be changed to fit your needs.

-The Colonial style--dating back to 1876--is one of the most popular styles in the United States.
-Colonial homes usually have two or three stories, fireplaces, and brick or wood facades.
-The classic Colonial house floor plan has the kitchen and family room on the first floor and the bedrooms on the second floor.
+The Colonial style—dating back to 1876—is one of the most popular home styles in the United States.
+Colonial-style homes usually have two or three stories, fireplaces, and brick or wood facades.
+The classic Colonial-style house floor plan has the kitchen and family room on the first floor and the bedrooms on the second floor.

 Colonials are easy to add on to at the side or the back.
 A brick facade may be difficult to match, but a builder or designer can help you find complementary siding materials.
 Search online for reproduction Colonial-style materials, such as divided-light windows, to help you make a smooth exterior transition.